redhat-developer/rhbk-quickstarts/jakarta/servlet-saml-service-provider/README.md

 * JDK 17
 * Apache Maven 3.8.6
 * JBoss EAP 8
-* RHBK 22+
+* Red Hat build of Keycloak 22+

-Starting and Configuring the RHBK Server
+Starting and Configuring the Red Hat build of Keycloak Server
 -------------------

-To start a RHBK Server you can use OpenJDK on Bare Metal, RHBK Operator or any other option described in [RHBK Getting Started guides]https://access.redhat.com/documentation/en-us/red_hat_build_of_keycloak/22.0/getting_started_guide/index.
+To start a _Red Hat build of Keycloak_ Server you can use OpenJDK on Bare Metal, _Red Hat build of Keycloak_ Operator or any other option described in
+[Red Hat build of Keycloak Getting Started guides]https://access.redhat.com/documentation/en-us/red_hat_build_of_keycloak/22.0/getting_started_guide/index.

 For example when using Bare metal, you need to have Java 17 or later available.
-Then you can unzip RHBK distribution and in the directory `bin` run this command:
+Then you can unzip _Red Hat build of Keycloak_ distribution and in the directory `bin` run this command:

 ```shell
 ./kc.[sh|bat] start-dev --http-port=8180
 ```

-You should be able to access your RHBK server at http://localhost:8180.
+You should be able to access your _Red Hat build of Keycloak_ server at http://localhost:8180.

-Log in as the admin user to access the RHBK Administration Console.
+Log in as the admin user to access the _Red Hat build of Keycloak_ Administration Console.
 Username should be `admin` and password `admin`.

 Import the [realm configuration file](config/realm-import.json) to create a new realm called `quickstart`.
-For more details, see the RHBK documentation about how to [create a new realm](https://access.redhat.com/documentation/en-us/red_hat_build_of_keycloak/22.0/server_administration_guide/index#proc-creating-a-realm_server_administration_guide).
+For more details, see the _Red Hat build of Keycloak_ documentation about how to [create a new realm](https://access.redhat.com/documentation/en-us/red_hat_build_of_keycloak/22.0/server_administration_guide/index#proc-creating-a-realm_server_administration_guide).

 Starting the JBoss EAP Server
 -------------------